AP® English Language Free-Response Questions (FRQs)

 AP English Language FRQ Examples

-Here are some examples of AP English Lang FRQs from past exams to illustrate the kinds of questions you will see on the exam.
-The following sample questions come directly from the College Board® course and exam description guide and are an excellent source to practice with.
+Here are some AP English Lang FRQ examples to illustrate the kinds of questions you will see on the exam.
+The following AP English Lang FRQ examples come directly from the College Board® course and exam description guide and are an excellent source to practice with.

 The synthesis question includes six to seven references organized around a specific topic.
 Two sources are visual, such as charts, graphs, photographs, or political cartoons.
 The remaining sources are excerpts from articles containing about 500 words per source.
 You must write an essay synthesizing material from at least three of the provided sources and developing your position on the topic.

-If you’re wondering how to write a good response for the Synthesis question, here are some tips to keep in mind and help you do well with this kind of FRQ:
+If you’re wondering how to write a good response for the Synthesis question, here are some tips to keep in mind:

 FRQ Example Passage 1